Journeys with 'The Waste Land' Events

 In 1921, Thomas Stearns Eliot composed the key lines of ‘The Waste Land’ poem whilst sat at the Nayland Rock Shelter on Margate Seafront.
 The poem was published the year after and is considered one of the 20th century's literary masterpieces.

 I can connect

 My people humble people who expect

-Eliot was in the town on sick leave from his bank job and had been advised by his doctor not to write during this period of convalescence.
+Eliot was in Margate on sick leave from his bank job and had been advised by his doctor not to write during this period of convalescence.

-This winter Turner Contemporary host an exhibition called ‘Journeys with ‘The Waste Land’ (3rd February – 7th May) examines connections between Eliot’s poem and historical and contemporary art
+This winter, Turner Contemporary hosts an exhibition called ‘Journeys with ‘The Waste Land’ (3rd February – 7th May), which examines connections between Eliot’s poem and historical and contemporary art.

-Take a walk along the seafront towards the station and you will find the Nayland Rock Shelter, (Grade II listed) the location where T.S Eliot wrote the lines of the poem.
+Take a walk along the seafront towards the station to find the Grade II Listed Nayland Rock Shelter, where T.S.
+Eliot wrote the lines of the poem.

 Throughout Margate you will find venues collaborating with their own exhibitions, events and presentations.